dotbmp/crypto/README.md

 #
 ## Contributing

 We welcome contributions in the form of implementations to not yet added algorithms, improvements to existing ones and of their respective test cases.
-Please adhere to the provided API design.
+Please adhere to the provided API design where possible.